 Think Pixar's Toy Story.
 As a user you're passively watching (3D) toys moving around in a 3D world.
-There is nothing interactive about this type of animation, it is purely visual.
-While it is still a significant amount of work to create a quality 3D Video, this is the least complicated 3D animation to create, relatively speaking.
+There is nothing interactive about this type of animation; it is purely visual.
+While it is still a significant amount of work to create a quality 3D video, this is the least complicated 3D animation to create, relatively speaking.

-Think video games.
+2. Interactive 3DThink video games.
 Interactive 3D allows the user to be in first person and move around the 3D space while actively deciding what actions they want to take in real time.

-Virtual Reality 3D
+3. Virtual Reality 3D

 Think Google Glass.
 This type of 3D requires an input/output device–such as Google Glass, Oculus or Microsoft's HoloLens–that allows you to interact with the physical space around you.
 This type is fully immersive and also the most complicated to create.

-Check out Microsoft's HoloLens website for some interesting images and videos that depicts what Virtual Reality 3D can really do.
+Check out Microsoft's HoloLens website for some interesting images and videos that depicts what virtual reality 3D can really do.

 Keep in mind that the examples provided are just a glimpse into what you can do with 3D and I have a lot more to share.
-Stay tuned for my next post that covers why and how to use 3D animation for training & selling content.
+Stay tuned for my next post that covers why and how to use 3D animation for training and selling content.

 Have you thought about 3D animation for your learners?